 The foundation plans to allocate nearly \$34 million through 2026 to support 50 Moore Inventor Fellows.
-The first five fellowships were awarded in 2016.
-In 2018, the competition will focus on early-career staff at major research universities, additional institutions from among the top 50 National Institutes of Health-funded medical schools and universities, and selected non-academic environmental research and patient care institutions.
+In 2019, the competition will focus on early-career staff at major research universities, additional institutions from among the top 50 National Institutes of Health-funded medical schools and universities, and selected non-academic environmental research and patient care institutions.
 Each eligible institution may nominate two people.